Learn the terms and definitions helpful to know when thinking about myositis, diagnosis, complications and treatment.

 Medication considered the first or best choice for treating a certain condition.

 Return of past symptoms or increase in current symptoms after a period of remission or slower disease activity.
 This may occur when tapering medication too quickly or overexerting oneself through exercise or stress.
-People with dermatomyositis may also notice flares when they have been exposed to sunlight.
+People with dermatomyositis may also notice flares with sun exposure.

-A medication created to be equivalent to a brand-name drug in dosage form, safety, strength, route of administration, quality, performance characteristics, and intended use.
+A medication created to be equivalent to a brand-name drug.
 Generics usually cost less than their brand-name counterparts.

 Red, sometimes scaly, eruptions on the knuckles, elbows, and knees.
 Gottron’s papules are a characteristic skin symptom of dermatomyositis.